is a 1971 Made-for-TV Movie

 - Rated M for Manly: Not in the typical way, but yes.

 - Rousing Speech: Sayers has two, first the lockeroom one where he announces to the rest of the team that Brian has cancer, and again at the awards banquet.
+The film even goes out of its way to portray Sayers as shy and uncomfortable with public speaking to add extra weight.

 - Salt and Pepper: Piccolo and Sayers, when they become roommates.